-- Claremont ward which has 32 units serving a population of 7312 which equates to 438 units per 100,000 - 3.148 These are the three most deprived wards in Blackpool and amongst the most deprived areas in England and the rates of obesity in childhood in these wards is significantly above the national average of 19.3% by between 5 and 8%. - 3.149 In 2018, the Government announced ambitions to reduce obesity in children nationally by 50% by 2030, which would result in approximately 5% of reception aged children and 10% of children in year 6 having obesity nationally in 2030.
+• Claremont ward which has 32 units serving a population of 7312 which equates to 438 units per 100,000

+3.151 These are the three most deprived wards in Blackpool and amongst the most deprived areas in England and the rates of obesity in childhood in these wards is significantly above the national average of 19.3% by between 5 and 8%.

+3.152 In 2018, the Government announced ambitions to reduce obesity in children nationally by 50% by 2030, which would result in approximately 5% of reception aged children and 10% of children in year 6 having obesity nationally in 2030.
 In order to support the Government in its ambitions to reduce obesity in childhood and to improve the health of children in Blackpool, the Council has adopted the approach taken by other authorities in restricting new hot food takeaways in or within 400m of wards where there are 10% of reception children and 15% of children in Year 6 with obesity.
+400m is approximately a 5-10 minute walk and should be measured as the most direct and safe walking route.